 Start a blog

 I’m a blogger, as you may have noticed, so it makes sense that I save the best for last.
-Quite possibly the least straight-forward way to earn money online on this list, blogging is very doable.
+Quite possibly the least straightforward way to earn money online on this list, blogging is very doable.
 And so much fun.
-I love blogging and I know of hundreds of bloggers who feel the same.
+I love blogging and know hundreds of bloggers who feel the same.
 So let’s talk about making money blogging and what it really means.

 Blogging requires a lot of patience.
 You will not earn money on day one.
-Or even day 5 or 365.
+Or day 5 or perhaps even day 365.
 It takes time.
 But start-up costs are minimal if you have more time than money.
 In fact, you can create your own website at sites like SquareSpace and Wix.